Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 An entire “biohacking community” has formed over the last 20 years or so, as many achievers want to perform at the highest level they possibly can.

 I don’t have a problem with biohacking itself.
-Many biohacking tactics make grounded sense.
+Many biohacking tactics make good sense.
 I was doing a lot of biohacking before I heard the term.
 For example, wearing blue-blocking glasses is a biohacking tactic.

 But, to borrow an idea from American philosopher Ken Wilber, there’s an essential difference between states of consciousness and stages of consciousness.